isomerpages/mlaw-corp/_covid19/7) Rental Waiver Framework 2021/further-information-on-application-for-assessment.md

 <u>Response by Tenant-occupier/Landlord</u>

 The tenant-occupier/landlord may, no later than 5 working days after being served with a copy of the application for a rental waiver assessor’s determination and the Registry’s acknowledgement, submit to the Registry a response to the application.
 The respondent must also serve the applicant a copy of the response via email, registered post or internet-based messaging service.

-##### <a name="info">D. Registry Information</a><a href="#refd" title="Return to top">↩</a> #####

-If you require assistance on application matters, you may call the Registry during office hours at 1800-2255-793 (1800-CALL-RWF).

-The office hours of the Registry are —
-- between 8.30 a.m. and 6 p.m. from Monday to Thursday (except public holidays);
-- between 8.30 a.m. and 5.30 p.m. on Friday (except public holidays); but
-- between 8.30 a.m. and 12 noon on the eves of the New Year, Lunar New Year and Christmas.